j-greig/greig/_posts/2019-09-01-returning-to-employment-from-freelance.md

 ----

 ## Things I'm loving about being back in fulltime employment
 Quick disclaimer before I start — some of these things have changed because my job title has changed, and I'm now overseeing work instead of executing it.
-(My email signature says "Head of DIgital" at the bottom of it now.)
+(My email signature says "Head of Digital" at the bottom of it now.)
 But equally this change is only possible because I've stopped freelancing, so be that what it may.

 **Being around other people**<br>
 Everyone who's freelanced knows it can be tough working solo, especially if you work from home.
 Even if you're based in a co-working space with other people , it's not quite the same as being part of a company, because everyone is doing their own thing a lot of the time.
 It's funny because I'm definitely on the introverted side — and often get annoyed by loud conversations and meetings and all that stuff — but there's still something really nice about working with other people.
 It's a basic human thing, I guess.